How Medicaid Can Help Seniors Cover the Cost of Assisted Living

 State Medicaid Plan / Community First Choice / 1915(i) HCBS

-The following states offer personal care assistance through their Medicaid State Plans.
-This does not automatically mean the state will cover personal care assistance in assisted living facilities.
-Nor does it mean the assisted living residence in which one resides will automatically allow outside assistance to enter the residence and provide care.
+The following states offer personal care assistance through their Medicaid State Plan.
+This does not necessarily mean the state will cover personal care assistance in assisted living facilities.
+Nor does it mean the assisted living residence in which one resides will allow outside assistance (paid for by Medicaid) to enter the residence and provide care.

 • Alaska